appaquet/exomind/README.md

     `exo -d ./node2 config edit`

   * Request to join the cell.
-    This will use exocore's discovery server (`disco.exocore.io`), but this can overriden:
+    This will use exocore's discovery server (`disco.exocore.io`), but this can overridden:

     `exo -d ./node2 cell join`